 Breakfast Sausage:

-- Be open to exploring the “off” brands; after all, Jimmy Dean at one time was one.
+- Be open to shopping the discount stores and exploring off-brands – after all, Jimmy Dean was once one.

 Canned Biscuits:

-- Look for these on sale before almost any holiday, be open to store brands, and check with your discount stores.
+- Look for these on sale before almost any holiday.
+Be open to store brands, and check your discount stores.
 If used often, check the price on bundled packages.

 I can’t remember the first time I had biscuits and gravy – it’s like I always loved it.
-I didn’t think a Biscuit and Gravy Casserole would compare, but I’m so happy to find out I was wrong.
+I didn’t think a Biscuit and Gravy Casserole would compare, but glad I was wrong.
 I know it’s April, but Mother’s Day is just around the corner, and then Father’s Day.
-This could be a fun casserole to toss on the breakfast table.
+Is this the kind of recipe you’d toss on the table?

 Hope you enjoy!